- Attendance at lecture is expected.

-- No late homework will be accepted.
+- No late homework will be accepted without documentation of a medical issue that inhibited timely work.

 - Some problems on the problem set will be graded based on effort, but not on the correctness of the answer.
 Other problems will be graded based both on effort and on the knowledge demonstrated.
 It will not be announced beforehand which problems fall into which category.